demisto/demisto-sdk/demisto_sdk/commands/generate_docs/README.md

 * **-c, --command**
 A comma-separated command names to generate doc for, will ignore the rest of the commands. e.g xdr-get-incidents,xdr-update-incident
 * **-e, --examples**
-Path for a file containing examples.
+Integrations: Path for a file containing examples.
 Each command should be in a separate line or a comma-separated list of commands.
-Comma-separated list of examples, wrapped by quotes.
-If the file or list contains a command with more than one example, all of them will be used.
+Scripts: the script example surrounded by quotes.
+For example: -e '!ConvertFile entry_id=<entry_id>'
 * **-p, --permissions**
-Permissions in the documentation.
+Permissions needed.
 * **-cp, --command-permissions**
 Path for file containing commands permissions.
 Each command permissions should be in a separate line (i.e. 'command-name Administrator READ-WRITE').
 * **-l, --limitations**